sharetribe/flex-docs/src/docs/ftw-search/how-to-use-google-maps-in-ftw/index.md

 // import Geocoder, { GeocoderAttribution, CURRENT_LOCATION_ID } from './GeocoderGoogleMaps';
 ```

-Furthermore, Google Map states in their terms of service that Google
+Furthermore, Google Maps states in their terms of service that Google
 logo needs to be visible when using their geocoding service.
 It is
 available as a background image below the autocomplete predictions.
 However, there needs to be enough padding for that logo.
 You can change